asdru22/Burgeon/wiki/burgeon.typ

     pb:false
 )

-Can be filled up with various blocks to grow different plants.
+Can be filled up with various "soil" blocks to grow different plants.
 Click #inputs.use to place soil and seeds.
 Click #inputs.attack to remove them.
 #table(
         columns: 3,
         align: horizon,